 Cast your ballots Saturday.
 Cast your vote in our mayoral election.
 Running for re-election is the honorable Mr. Hiram Laidlaw.
-His platform, he says, is his record of success during his first term.
-His opponent is Mr. Theo Warren, a relative unknown in village politics.
+His platform, he says, is his record of success during his first 2 terms.
+His opponents are Mr. Theo Warren, a relative unknown in village politics and longtime resident Miss Mary Taylor.
 Choose wisely.